Background pattern

 • sleeping pills;

-• opioid medications like morphine;
+• opioid medicines like morphine;

-• oral diabetes medications or insulin.
+• oral diabetes medicines or insulins.

-Your doctor may need to adjust your dose and/or take other precautions:
+Your doctor may need to change your dose and/or take other precautions:

-Taking Cozaar Plus with food and drinks
+Taking Cozaar Plus with food and drink

-It is recommended that you do not drink alcohol while taking these tablets: alcohol and Cozaar Plus tablets may increase the effectsofeach other.
+It is recommended that you do not drink alcohol while taking these tablets: alcohol and Cozaar Plus tablets may increase the effects of each other.

 Excessive salt in the diet may counteract the effect of Cozaar Plus tablets.